-1a) Provide a detailed description of the program services to be provided.
+1a) Provide a detailed description of the program services to be provided. he sunnl emental funds requested will be used to nurchase groceries: narticularly to

 The supplemental funds requested will be used to purchase groceries; particularly to maintain current level of frozen meat provided to clients.
 This should amount to 200 lb of chicken or other meat for the 300+ clients served each month.